wordscenes/whisper-ts-cog/readme.md

 Transcribing Shrek takes 2m6s, with 36s used for startup.
 Also note that the first word after the long song is given a timespan consisting of the previous 20s.
 TODO: Not sure what to do about that right now.

-Note as well that the outputs are different from run to run.

 7) Push to replicate:
 ```shell
 sudo cog login